 Major facilities developed by Machine Design Group include Active Vibration Control Setup for Thermo-Mechanical Loading of Beams, plates and shells, Pneumatic Gun for normal & oblique loading on plates & beams in sub-ordinance velocity range, Machinery fault simulator for defective bearings, 50KN Servo Mechanical UTM, Setup for Wear testing, Wear & Friction Monitor for Hydrodynamic Journal & Mitchell Tilting Pad thrust slider and Air Lubricated Journal Bearing Test Rig.

 Recently the department has started a Master’s program in Robotics and Automation.
 Robotics and Automation is a branch of engineering that involves the conception, design, manufacturing, and operation of robots.
 Automation and Robotics play an essential part in several modern manufacturing companies, and several industries offer positions for an Engineer specialized in the field of Robotics and Automation.
-The lab facility of the department includes an Intelligent 4-DOF Robotic arm (Voice and Computer Vision based control), autonomous Underwater Vehicle.
-There are few faculties working in the area of Marine Robotics, FMS, EMG based prosthetics and Autonomous vehicles.
+The lab facility of the department includes an Intelligent 4-DOF Robotic arm (Voice and Computer Vision-based control), an autonomous Underwater Vehicle.
+There are few faculties working in the area of Marine Robotics, FMS, EMG-based prosthetics, and Autonomous vehicles.

 These include Thermal Engineering, Industrial & Production Engineering, Fluids Engineering, Machine Design and Robotics & Automation: